thoughtbot/ios-on-rails/book/iOS/map_view_controller.md

 ### Create the Add Button

-Now we'll create an add button and add it to the navigation bar at the top of our the screen.
+Now we'll create an add button and place it on the navigation bar at the top of our screen.

 	// HUMMapViewController.m